 Or will these dynamics change?
 Will a new crop of funds emerge to serve companies without an ownership requirement?
 Some of the world’s top companies like Stripe and Coinbase are moving to year by year stock option grants, which I think is a horrible practise that no employee should accept, especially while the talent market favours employees over employers.
 Could more companies also move to a more piecemeal form of dishing out equity to investors?
 Raising 10 or 20 million at a time for small amounts of dilution, for example.
 Some of the hottest companies in the world like Notion have managed to pull this off in the past, and given increasing competition between funds, it may become more common.

-So the question founders & boards should be asking themselves before taking a huge (relative to stage) round is: How are we going to press our advantage with all this additional capital?
+So the question founders and boards should be asking themselves before taking a huge (relative to stage) round is: How are we going to press our advantage with all this additional capital?
 Yes, it’s a de-risking option and yes, the market may not stay this hot forever, but the best companies in the world weren’t built by taking risk off the table, they were built by pressing their advantage when the right moment comes.
 You need to consider why it would be a competitive advantage to raise $100M over $30M (or even raising anything over using a revenue based financing product like ClearCo or Pipe).
 Because if that question doesn’t have an obvious answer, you’re just making your options less attractive to top talent and trading equity that’s accreting value for cash that’s depreciating the second it lands in your bank account.

-There’s also real dangers to raising at large amount at high prices — you’re painting a target on your back and it limits your future options if you don’t execute.
+There’s also real dangers to raising a large amount at high prices — you’re painting a target on your back and it limits your future options if you don’t execute.
 I tried to cover the pro’s and con’s in this piece.

-A coda: Could this shift give rise to a new power broker position in high growth tech companies?
+A coda: Could this shift give rise to a new power broker position in high-growth tech companies?
 The CFO has been a critical role in bringing companies to public markets in the past, but does it take on new importance by optimising the opportunity sitting under many of the worlds venture backed startups?
 We may see offensive CFOs who can manage a treasury and allocate capital and the best corp dev teams in the world become some of the most sought after teams in tech.

-Because if this set of private tech companies are anything like their most successful public comps, those cash piles will only continue to grow.
+Because if this set of private tech companies is anything like their most successful public comps, those cash piles will only continue to grow.
 And the world doesn’t need more buyback programs, but for the love of god, we could do with more skilled capital allocators.